Customizing the build pipeline

 2. Commit your changes to the repository of the component.

 • To use slack-webhook-notification task, you need to create a secret in your namespace with at least one key where the value is the webhook URL.
-For example, to create a secret for Slack, run oc create secret generic my-secret --from-literal dev-team=https://hooks.slack.com/services/XXX/XXXXXX
+For example, to create a secret for Slack, run kubectl create secret generic my-secret --from-literal dev-team=https://hooks.slack.com/services/XXX/XXXXXX

 Preventing issues with the Enterprise Contract